A model for complex analytic equivariant elliptic cohomology from quantum field theory

 \subsection{Supermanifolds}

-A \emph{$k|l$-dimensional supermanifold} is a locally ringed space whose structure sheaf is locally isomorphic to $C^\infty(U)\otimes_\C\Lambda^\bullet(\C^l)$ as a superalgebra over~$\C$ for $U\subset \R^k$ an open submanifold.
-A standard reference is~\cite{DM}.
-Morphisms between supermanifolds are defined as maps between the locally ringed spaces; these objects and morphisms comprise the category of supermanifolds, denoted~${\sf SMfld}$.
-For a supermanifold~$N$, we follow the common notation wherein $C^\infty(N)$ denotes the $\Z/2$-graded algebra of global sections of the structure sheaf of~$N$, and we refer to these sections as the \emph{functions} on~$N$.
-The existence of partitions of unity means that this sheaf is determined by its global sections; in particular, a map $N\to N'$ of supermanifolds is equivalent to the data of a map $C^\infty(N')\to C^\infty(N)$ of $\Z/2$-graded algebras.
+We recall that a \emph{locally ringed space} $(X,\mathcal{O})$ is a topological space~$X$ equipped with a sheaf of rings~$\mathcal{O}$ (called the \emph{structure sheaf}) whose stalks are local rings.
+A \emph{$k|l$-dimensional supermanifold} is a second countable, Hausdorff locally ringed space that is locally isomorphic to $(U,C^\infty_U\otimes_\C\Lambda^\bullet(\C^l))$ where $U\subset \R^k$ an open submanifold and $C^\infty_U\otimes_\C\Lambda^\bullet(\C^l)$ defines a sheaf of $\Z/2$-graded $\C$-algebras on~$U$.
+Here, $C^\infty_U$ is the sheaf of $\C$-valued smooth functions on $U$ and $\Lambda^\bullet(\C^l)$ is the exterior algebra.
+Morphisms between supermanifolds are defined as maps between the locally ringed spaces that respect the $\Z/2$-grading; these objects and morphisms comprise the category of supermanifolds, denoted~${\sf SMfld}$.
+Standard references include~\cite{Leites,DM}.

+For a supermanifold~$N$, we follow the common notation wherein $C^\infty(N)$ denotes the $\Z/2$-graded algebra of global sections of the structure sheaf of~$N$.
+We refer to elements of $C^\infty(N)$ as \emph{functions} on~$N$.
+The existence of partitions of unity implies that a map $N\to N'$ of supermanifolds is determined by a map $C^\infty(N')\to C^\infty(N)$ of $\Z/2$-graded algebras.

 \begin{rmk} There is a similarly defined category of supermanifolds with structure sheaves defined over~$\R$.
-We call these \emph{real supermanifolds} below, though we only need them when explaining differences between real supermanifolds and the category ${\sf SMfld}$ we use here.
-This latter category with which we work is indeed somewhat more subtle than the (more commonly used) former category; for example, see Example~\ref{ex:GL1} below.
-However, ${\sf SMfld}$ is important both in our context of Wick-rotated quantum field theory (e.g., see~\cite[pg.
-95, Example 4.9.3]{strings1}) and in connection with elliptic curves. \end{rmk}
+We call these \emph{real supermanifolds} below, though we only need them when explaining differences between real supermanifolds and the category ${\sf SMfld}$.
+This category ${\sf SMfld}$---often called the category of cs-supermanifolds---is somewhat more subtle than the category of real supermanifolds; e.g., see Example~\ref{ex:GL1} below.
+However, ${\sf SMfld}$ is important both in our context of Wick-rotated quantum field theory (e.g., see~\cite[pg.~95, Example~4.9.3]{strings1}) and in connection with complex analytic elliptic curves. \end{rmk}